 ISO 9001:2015 has brought a variety of new concepts to the field of standards and certification.
-One of these concepts involves the process of aligning the Quality Management System with the organization’s own strategic direction.
-And, understanding this relationship in order to maximize a company’s efficiency and potential.
+One of these being the process of aligning the Quality Management System with the organization’s own strategic direction – and, understanding this relationship to maximize a company’s efficiency and potential.

-Understanding the company’s context while ensuring quality in both the policies and objectives stated by the board is paramount, as well as both factors being in line with the body’s general strategic direction.
-Members of the company must then verify quality checks in policies, compatibility with the strategic direction, and all while making sure that the QMS is in line with all mentioned factors.
+Understanding the company’s context while ensuring quality in policies and objectives stated by the board is paramount.
+However, the difficulty lies in both factors being in line with the body’s general strategic direction.

 Knowing your Strategic Direction